ElTangas/jtag2updi/README.md

 Just copy all the files inside "source" to a new directory called "jtag2updi" inside your sketch main directory.

 The Arduino IDE will automatically set the correct MCU model and F_CPU, but if you want to change the speed of the UPDI link, you will have to edit UPDI_BAUD directly in the source code.

+When building for Logic Green AVR clones, I recommend that you install the board definitions from dbuezas (https://github.com/dbuezas/lgt8fx).

+This version allows selection of the MCU running speed, unlike the official release ([Larduino_HSP](https://github.com/LGTMCU/Larduino_HSP))

 ## Using with avrdude